 Collecting the Rent

-Contact the Department of Risk Management to determine what required protection measures
+Contact Risk Management Services to determine what required protection measures

 - Nature of the facility or equipment rented,

 - Duration of the rental agreement.

 General Accounting prepares invoices for the charges and University

 Receivables sends statements for the invoiced charges.

 Controller's Office personnel determine the disposition of revenue.

 - Deposited in a general revenue account.
 This is applicable to most

 - Treated as a recovery of expenditure to a departmental account.
 This